13 Silk and Satin Products That Help Protect Hair from Damage

 Grace Eleyae Baseball Cap

-Fun fact: the brand also makes a line of stylish turbans, scrunchies and our personal favorite: a good old fashioned baseball cap!
+Fun fact: The brand also makes a line of stylish turbans, scrunchies, and our personal favorite: a good old-fashioned baseball cap!

 Illuminage Skin Rejuvenating Pillowcase Set

 Yes, it's marketed for "skin," but hear us out.
-The magic ingredient in these pillowcases is copper, a mineral long regarded for its properties, which aid in blood circulation throughout the skin.
+The magic ingredient in these pillowcases is copper, a mineral long regarded for its properties that aid in blood circulation throughout the skin.
 And in case you forgot, underneath those hair strands is a scalp, which means that part of the body also benefits.

-Layd Life Beret
+Layd Beret

-Soft wool on the outside and satin on the inside.
+Soft wool on the outside and silk on the inside.
 Keep it cute and protect your strands simultaneously.
 We can't think of a better invention.

 Ruby Sampson Faux Suede Satin-Lined Headwrap

-This epic, suede and satin fabric reminds us of the iconic Erykah Badu during her "Baduizm" era.
+This epic suede and satin fabric reminds us of the iconic Erykah Badu during her "Baduizm" era.
 We need this in our closet, ASAP.

 Slip Silk Pillowcase

-100 percent mulberry silk is used to make this luxe-looking pillowcase, offered in an array of colors.
+100-percent mulberry silk is used to make this luxe-looking pillowcase, offered in an array of colors.

 Violet & Wren Pleated Floral-Print Silk Turban

-This 100 percent silk turban comes equipped with an elastic panel, so you don't have to worry about it slipping off.
+This 100-percent-silk turban comes equipped with an elastic panel, so you don't have to worry about it slipping off.

 Donna Pillow Satin Rollers

-Okay, so these are the cutest, but when you want heat-free curls, these satin-lined rollers won't tug at your strands like the styrofoam ones.
+OK, so these are the cutest, but when you want heat-free curls, these satin-lined rollers won't tug at your strands like the foam ones.